Radio observations point to a moderately relativistic outflow in the fast X-ray transient EP241021a: Prompt Emission

 The remaining 29 events were either occulted by Earth or occurred while the detector was passing through the South Atlantic Anomaly (SAA), rendering prompt gamma-ray observations unavailable.
 In select cases, we extended the temporal search window by several minutes in an effort to recover partially observed events, thereby maximizing the number of FXRTs with usable prompt emission constraints.

 Fig.~\ref{fig:prompt_flux} compares the (observer frame) gamma-ray (10--1000~keV) and X-ray (0.5--4~keV) fluxes for a sample of FXRTs, including EP241021a.
-For this study, $3\sigma$ upper limits on gamma-ray fluxes were derived using the \textit{Fermi}/GBM targeted search, an internal tool developed by the GBM team for gravitational-wave follow-up \citep{Blackburn2015}.
-We adopt a Band function\footnote{The Band function is a phenomenological model of GRB spectra, defined as:
+For this study, $3\sigma$ upper limits on gamma-ray fluxes were derived using the Gamma-ray Targeted Search (\textit{GTS})\footnote{\url{https://github.com/USRA-STI/gamma-ray-targeted-search}}, built around the Gamma-ray Data Tools \citep{GDT-Core}.
+We adopt a Band function\footnote{The Band function is a phenomenological model of GRB spectra \citep{Band1993}.
+See Equation~\ref{eq:band}. defined as:

-with the peak energy given by $E_{\rm peak} = (2 + \alpha) E_0$ \citep{Band1993}.} with typical GRB parameters $\alpha = -1.0$, $\beta = -2.3$ and $E_{\rm peak} = 230~\mathrm{keV}$ (\textit{Normal} template) to calculate the upper limits of energy fluxes in the case of non-detections.
+} with the peak energy given by $E_{\rm peak} = (2 + \alpha) E_0$, and we adopt typical GRB parameters $\alpha = -1.0$, $\beta = -2.3$, and $E_{\rm peak} = 230~\mathrm{keV}$ (\textit{Normal} template) to calculate the upper limits of energy fluxes in the case of non-detections.
 For events with detections, the time-averaged gamma-ray fluxes were taken directly from the values reported through GCN circulars (see Appendix~\ref{sec:appA}).
-The dashed lines in Fig.~\ref{fig:prompt_flux} indicate constant photon indices ($\Gamma = 0.5$, $1.0$, $1.5$), assuming a simple power-law spectrum.
+The dashed lines in Fig.~\ref{fig:prompt_flux} indicate constant photon indices ($\Gamma = 0.5$, $1.0$, and $1.5$), assuming a simple power-law spectrum.
 We observe that most gamma-ray bright FXRTs lie at $\Gamma \sim 1.0$, consistent with the region typically occupied by standard GRBs \citep{Poolakkil2021}.